MarkusSagen/Surmize/README.md

 ```bash
 source start.sh
 ```
-4. Start up the FastAPI APP by running in a terminal
+4. Start up the server in development mode by running:
 ```bash
 uvicorn api:app --reload --port 5000
 ```
-5. Open another terminal and navigate to the folder Surmize/client/ and run:
+5. Open another terminal and navigate to the folder **Surmize/client/** and run:
 ```bash
 npm install && npm start
 ```
 6. Go to the address [http://localhost:3000](http://localhost:3000) in a browser
+7. Upload files or texts you want to ask questions about